nillo/cdp-poc/README.md

 - and simpeler code!

 ---
-(read my comments in cdp.pact about minting / burning,  pact gods needed)
+(read my comments in cdp.pact about minting / burning,  pact gods needed) -> maybe we shouldnt mint at all and just do transfer from a escrow

 It could be a idea idea to offload the actual kUSD minting / burning calls to a trusted backend service, that does the mint/burn calls
 (Oversimplified chart)